Understanding Business Services Intelligence (formerly RIOT)

-RIOT is a dataset that GreyNoise offers that helps provide context to users around IP addresses that are tied to common business services.
-RIOT helps to add identification information to an IP address and enables practitioners to make decisions about IPs based on which business service infrastructure they are using.
-These decisions can be around filtering out known IPs from logs, identifying outbound connections to unidentified services, validating IP addresses before they are added to firewall blocklists, and general context information to help analysts make decisions faster.
+Business Services Intelligence is a dataset GreyNoise offers that provides context to users about IP addresses tied to common business services.
+Business Services Intelligence helps add identification information to IP addresses and enables practitioners to make decisions about IPs based on the business service infrastructure they use.
+These decisions can include filtering out known IPs from logs, identifying outbound connections to unidentified services, validating IP addresses before they are added to firewall blocklists, and providing general context to help analysts make decisions faster.

-RIOT tracks the IP space of common business services such as CDNs, update servers, public DNS and NTP services, SaaS APIs, and cloud security products.
+Business Services Intelligence tracks the IP space for common business services, including CDNs, update servers, public DNS and NTP services, SaaS APIs, and cloud security products.
 Our engineering and research teams have implemented several tactics and methods to acquire, track, curate, and age off RIOT data over time.
-The data is refreshed regularly to ensure that the list contains the most up-to-date information for each one of the providers included in the dataset.
+The data is refreshed regularly to ensure the list contains the most up-to-date information for each provider in the dataset.

-RIOT is not a safe list or allow list and should not be used as a network Access Control List.
-It does not provide insight into activities related to specific IP addresses or their classification.
-RIOT is not an IP enrichment service that aims to provide geolocation or organizational ownership.
+Business Services Intelligence is not a safe list or allow list and should not be used as a network Access Control List.
+It does not provide insight into activities associated with specific IP addresses or their classifications.
+Business Services Intelligence is not an IP enrichment service that aims to provide geolocation or organizational ownership.

-RIOT data is separated into two trust levels: Level 1 and Level 2.
-Trust Levels within the GreyNoise RIOT dataset help to provide analysts with context about how much they can trust an IP address, knowing which business service it belongs to.
+Business Services Intelligence data is separated into three trust levels: Level 1, Level 2, and Level 3.
+Trust Levels within the GreyNoise Business Services Intelligence dataset provide analysts with context about how much they can trust an IP address, given which business service it belongs to.
 You can read more details here.

 {